RMSD/Admiral-at-Bot/README.md

 # Admiral At Bot

 Welcome to the world's crappiest Discord bot.
-I mainly made this as a friend wanted a practical joke bot and I saw this as a good opertunity to read about the Discord's API.
+This is a toy project as a friend wanted a practical joke bot and I saw this as a good opertunity to read about the Discord's API.
 Don't come in here expecting actual engineering effort, but if you want a one function bot starting point, knock yourself out.

 This bot is surprisingly used in some public discord servers as *Mr. Ping*.